Xi’s US policy comes under the lens, two generals ask for a re-think

 He further wrote in the article in the Nikkei Asian Review that Colonel Zhou Bo, an occasional spokesperson for the CCP brass, writing in the South China Morning Post in July, depicted the confrontation with the US as mere headwinds to China's peaceful development.
 Quoting Zhou, he said that the most profound change the world is experiencing is that China is growing ever stronger.

-McGregor also points to an another article by Dai Xu, a PLA general, who is most of China's most powerful men titled, "Four Unexpected Things and Ten New Understandings About the United States."
+McGregor also points to another article by Dai Xu, a PLA general, who is most of China's most powerful men titled, "Four Unexpected Things and Ten New Understandings About the United States."
 He says that China is taking stock of its relative weakness compared to the US and is behaving accordingly.

 Dai further wrote that China has provided assistance to so many countries, benefiting them in so many ways, but at this critical moment, none of them has taken any unified action with China.